jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2w-article-4.md

-+++
-title 	=  "French Taxation"
+---
+title: "Eight Sources of French Taxes"
-heading =  "Part 2w, Article 4"
+heading: "Part 2w, Article 4 Simplified"
+date: 2020-11-10
+image: "/covers/wn.jpg"
-description=  "In France, most of the crown's actual revenue is derived from eight sources--Taille, Capitation, Two vingtiemes, Gabelles, Aides, Traites, Domaine, The farm of tobacco" date=  2015-01-07 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4" linkbtext=  "Part 2a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-3a" linkftext=  "Part 3a" icon=  "/icons/smith.png"
+description: "In France, most of the crown's actual revenue is derived from 8 sources"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

-{{< s v="221" >}} In France, most of the crown's actual revenue is derived from eight sources=
+{{< s v="221" >}} In France, most of the crown's actual revenue is derived from 8 sources:

 1. Taille
 2. Capitation